-With Fort Bend and Harris being the counties most served by HMW, it is important to note the insurance status of this specific population.
-In 2015, 11% of Fort Bend County and 16% of Harris County members were reported as uninsured.x In 2015, approximately 11% of overall community members (all counties that HMW primarily serves combined), were enrolled in Medicarexi.
-With that, 57,838 residents of Fort Bend enrolled in Medicarexii which accounts for approximately 9% of the estimated Fort Bend population.
-Though only approximately 11% of community members are insured through Medicare, that population is expected to have the largest increase between 2015 and 2020.
+Houston Methodist Hospital (HMH) is located within Harris County.
+With Harris being the largest county and the county most served by HMH, it is important to note the insurance status of this specific population.
+In 2015, 16% of Harris County members were reported as uninsured.ix In 2015, 16.6% of overall community members (all counties that HMH serves combined), were enrolled in Medicarex.
+With that, 494,942 residents of Harris County enrolled in Medicarexi which accounts for approximately 11% of the estimated Harris population.
+The Medicare population is expected to have the largest increase between 2015 and 2020.
 This directly correlates to the growth expected within the senior population as community members reach Medicare eligibility age.
-It is important to note Medicare benefits not only seniors age 65 and older but also those with disabilities and end stage disease states624,465 people within the MSA were enrolled in Medicaid in 2015.
-The number of uninsured community members and members insured through Medicaid are expected to decrease between 2015 and 2020, while the number of members privately insured is expected to increase by 9%.xiii
+It is important to note Medicare benefits not only seniors age 65 and older but also those with disabilities and end stage disease states.
+624,465 were enrolled in Medicaid in Harris by end of 2013.
+The number of uninsured community members and members insured through Medicaid are expected to decrease between 2015 and 2020, while the number of members privately insured is expected to increase by 9%.xii

-Most Common Disease States: Harris and Fort Bend Counties
+Most Common Disease States: Harris County

-Harris County is the primary county served by Houston Methodist West (HMW).
-The following causes of death will pertain primarily to this region in order to provide a snapshot of chronic disease prevalence.
-Fort Bend, second largest county in which patients come from for HMW, will be referenced periodically.
+Harris County is the largest county served by Houston Methodist Hospital (HMH).
+Because 68% of HMH community members come from this particular service area, the following causes of death will pertain primarily to this region in order to provide a snapshot of chronic disease prevalence.